 - “Invisible” metadata text that only search engines and social media platforms see

-- User experience notifications such as error messages and confirmation emails
+- User experience notifications such as error messages, chatbots, and confirmation emails

-Although website translation and localisation are commonly confused, both are related methods of creating multilingual websites.
-Website localisation goes beyond the linguistic word-for-word conversion of conventional translation to create an online experience that resonates within specific markets.
+Website translation and localisation are commonly confused because both are similar methods of creating multilingual websites.
+The difference is website localisation goes beyond the linguistic word-for-word conversion of conventional translation to create an online experience that resonates within a local market's culture and regionalisms.
 Localising a website requires five key elements:

 - Language and regionalisms: Word choice is customised to accurately and authentically convey the brand voice to local customers.
 This includes phrases that may only be used in specific countries or regions.